-The July 19 announcement came nearly six months after the two organizations entered into a Memorandum of Understanding — a non-binding agreement that signaled the beginning of a negotiation process that, typically, would have concluded with Rutherford Regional becoming a full-member hospital of Mission Health.
+The July 19 announcement came nearly six months after the two organizations entered into a memorandum of understanding — a nonbinding agreement that signaled the beginning of negotiations.
+The culmination of that process would have concluded with Rutherford Regional becoming a full-member hospital of Mission Health.

 “Our resolve to enhance our ability to grow and provide more services to our patients remains as strong today as it did when we first agreed to examine this opportunity,” said Terry Hines, chairman of the RRHS Board of Trustees, in a statement.
 “As we open discussions regarding potential partnership with other highly respected health systems, we are confident that our patients will continue to receive exceptional quality care and services from RRHS’ dedicated employees and medical staff.”

-Typically, hospital mergers follow either one of two affiliation agreements: a full affiliation or a management affiliation.
+Typically, hospital mergers follow one of two agreements: a full affiliation or a management affiliation.

-When Xpress talked to Mission Health President and CEO Ron Paulus last year, he explained the difference between agreements like this: “The management relationship would be like a dating relationship, and the full affiliation is more like marriage."
+When Xpress talked to Mission Health President and CEO Ron Paulus last year about mergers, he explained the difference between agreements like this: “The management relationship would be like a dating relationship, and the full affiliation is more like marriage."

 Like romantic relationships, though, hospital mergers don’t always work out.
-In fact, this is the first Memorandum of Understanding between Mission Health and another health system that has not lead to either a management agreement or full affiliation.
+However, this is the first memorandum of understanding in recent years between Mission Health and another health system that did not lead to either a management agreement or full affiliation.

-Rutherford Regional Health System employs more than 130 physicians, approximately 700 clinical and support staff and 200 volunteers.
-Mission Health is the sixth-largest health system in the state, and employs more than 1,000 physicians, approximately 8,800 employees and 700 volunteers.
+Rutherford Regional Health System employs about 130 physicians, 700 clinical and support staff and 200 volunteers.
+Mission Health is the sixth-largest health system in the state, and employs approximately 1,000 physicians, 8,800 employees and 700 volunteers.

 — Caitlin Byrd can be reached at 251-1333, ext.
 140, or at firstname.lastname@example.org.